evadecker/eva.town/src/pages/colophon.md

 ---
 layout: ../layouts/Prose.astro
 title: Colophon
-description: Colophon is a designer-y word for “credits”.
-This site is possible thanks to the following people and tools.
+description: Colophon is a designer-y word for “how this was made”—here’s what powers evadecker.com.
 ---

+## About this site

 I designed and built this site myself.
-All the code is open source and available on [Github](https://github.com/evadecker/evadecker.com).
+It's a home to share things I'm exploring and things I've built.
+It's a place for me to learn in public.

+All code is open source and available on [Github](https://github.com/evadecker/evadecker.com).
+The first commit was December 5, 2018, but the earliest version of this site dates back to 2015, an era where I eschewed versioning and uploaded files manually via <abbr title="File Transfer Protocol">FTP</abbr>. 😱 I've grown a lot since then—the technology around me has grown, too.

-## Technology and Tooling
+## Technology

 This site is built using [Astro](https://astro.build).
 Astro handles the content-heavy views (written in [MDX](https://mdxjs.com)), but for more interactive components I use [React](https://react.dev) and [TypeScript](https://www.typescriptlang.org).

 Code is edited using [VS Code](https://code.visualstudio.com) on a [MacBook Pro](https://www.apple.com/macbook-pro/).
 My terminal of choice is [Warp](https://www.warp.dev).
 My go-to coding font is [MonoLisa](https://www.monolisa.dev).

-End-to-end tests are written using [Playwright](https://playwright.dev), and I use [Polypane](https://polypane.app) to preview the site in multiple viewports, test accessibility, and toggle user preferences like `(prefers-color-scheme)` and `(prefers-reduced-motion)`.
+End-to-end tests are written using [Playwright](https://playwright.dev), and I use [Polypane](https://polypane.app) to preview devices, test accessibility, and toggle user preferences like `(prefers-color-scheme)`.

 Hosting and automatic deployment is handled with [Vercel](https://vercel.com/).

 ## Typography

-The sans-serif font used for headings and UI is [Roc Grotesk Variable](https://fonts.adobe.com/fonts/roc-grotesk-variable), designed by Nikola Kostić.
-The serif font used for body text is [Loretta Variable](https://fonts.adobe.com/fonts/loretta-variable), by Abel Martins and Joana Correia.
-Both fonts are served via [Adobe Fonts](https://fonts.adobe.com).
+Headings and components are set in [Roc Grotesk Variable](https://fonts.adobe.com/fonts/roc-grotesk-variable).
+As the name suggests, it's a variable font, meaning I can stretch the font width and fine-tune weights for different uses.
+Body text is set in [Loretta Variable](https://fonts.adobe.com/fonts/loretta-variable).
+Both typefaces are served via [Adobe Fonts](https://fonts.adobe.com).
+Monospaced text is set in [Fira Code](https://github.com/tonsky/FiraCode), hosted locally.

-The monospace font used for code blocks is [Fira Code](https://github.com/tonsky/FiraCode), by Nikita Prokopov.
-The pixel font used for the "START" text on the synth is [04b](http://www.04.jp.org/), by Yuji Oshimoto.

 Typography is scaled using a lot of math and a [fluid type scale](https://utopia.fyi/blog/designing-with-fluid-type-scales) by [Utopia](https://utopia.fyi/type/calculator/), meaning that font sizes will interpolate between mobile and desktop to optimize for the current browser width.